The Law Of Category Entry Points

 Own the moment of need.

-You’re still obsessed with 'brand love' while your customers only think about you when their stomach growls or their boss is screaming about a deadline.
-Newsflash: nobody wakes up dreaming of your SaaS platform or your artisanal soda.
+You’re still obsessed with brand love while your customers only think about you when their stomach growls or their boss is screaming about a deadline.
+Wake-up call: nobody wakes up dreaming of your SaaS platform or your artisanal soda.
 They wake up with problems, contexts, and triggers.
-If your brand isn't the first thing that pops into their lizard brain when they're 'rushed for time' or 'feeling fancy,' you don't exist.
+If your brand isn't the first thing that pops into their lizard brain when they're rushed for time or feeling fancy, you don't exist.
 You’re not a brand; you’re a ghost.
-Let's stop the spiritualism and start building some actual mental real estate before your budget evaporates into the 'brand purpose' abyss.
+Let's stop the spiritualism and start building some actual mental real estate before your budget evaporates into the brand purpose abyss.

 Key Takeaways